 NFL Players Association Registered Player Financial Advisor

 Frederick E. Hubler Jr. is registered with the National Football League Players Association (NFLPA) Financial Advisor Program.
-The Financial Advisors Program, the first of its kind in professional sports, is designed to protect NFL players against fraud and unfair practices by financial advisors.
-The program gives players access to financial advisors whose backgrounds have been pre-screened by the NFLPA.
+The program, the first of its kind in professional sports, is designed to protect NFL players against fraud and unfair practices by financial advisors.
+This gives players access to financial advisors whose backgrounds have been pre-screened by the NFLPA.

 The key features of the program are: